memtt/malt/README.md

 	config=true           ; dump current config
 	stackTree=false       ; store the call tree as a tree (smaller file, but need conversion) loopSuppress=false    ; Simplify recursive loop calls to get smaller profile file if too big

 	[filter]
 	exe=                  ; Only apply malt on given exe (empty for all) childs=true           ; Instrument child processes or not
 ```

-Option values can be override on the fly with command :
+Option values can be overridden on the fly with command :

 ```shell
 	{YOUR_PREFIX}/bin/malt -o "stack:enabled=true;output:indent=true;" {YOUR_PROGRAM} [OPTIONS]